hash-brow/cs422/HW2/report.md

 Part A code is contained in `predictor.cpp` and `predictor.h`.
 All predictors are derived from the base class `Predictor` and the actual prediction logic is implemented in an overloaded `operator+`.
 SAg, GAg and gshare results are passed to the hybrid predictors as a `std::optional` in the `data_t` struct.
 To reconfigure the sizes of the tables and/or the counters, relevant constants in `predictor.h` should be modified.

+Part B code is contained in `btb.cpp`, `hashbtb.cpp`, `btb.h` and `hashbtb.h`.
+The cache is filled by calling `btb_fill`, and LRU replacement is used.
+LRU is tracked using a timer, and the entry with the lowest value is the LRU entry.

-The final results are reported on a server with 8 threads, and 32 GB RAM.
-The processor used is - AMD EPYC-Milan Processor
+The final results are reported on a server with 16 threads, and 16 GB RAM.
+The processor used is - 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz

 All the fractions have been listed as percentages.
 <div style="page-break-after: always;"></div>